 Ninety (90) days before a grant terminates, the OSPR will notify the PI that their grant will be terminating.
 The Grant and Compliance Accountant (GA) closely monitors all expenses during this period to avoid unallowable costs.
 All financial reports will be prepared by the GA.

-Federal Grant Compliance and Management
+More Details on Federal Grant Compliance

 At the federal level, the Office of Management and Budget (OMB) issues circulars.